MICHEFQL/ML401-Final-Project/README.md

    Anzi: implemented the VIT model (from lab) and getting initial metrics

    Michelle: created pre-processed dataset on kaggle and worked on implementing the MemSem model (from literature)

+Notes:
+   500 labels, 80% split, finetune a little bit to maybe prove

+   in literature find the task the model is tested on